Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing

 \item Next, using Step~1, we show that one can construct in $\poly(n)$-time a collection of $n/m(n)$ graphs such that each graph is $d(n)$-regular, has $m(n)$ vertices, is $\Omega(d(n))$-robustly self-ordered and expanding, and the graphs are pairwise far from being isomorphic to one another.

-As in Step~2 of Remark~\ref{random-works-alt:rem}, this is done by iteratively finding robustly self-ordered $d(n)$-regular $m(n)$-vertex expanding graphs that are far from being isomorphic to all prior ones, while relying on the fact that $m(n)^{d(n)\cdot m(n)}=\poly(n)$ (by the setting of $m(n)$).
+As in Step~2 of Remark~\ref{random-works-alt:rem}, this is done by iteratively finding $\Omega(d(n))$-robustly self-ordered $d(n)$-regular $m(n)$-vertex expanding graphs that are far from being isomorphic to all prior ones, while relying on the fact that $m(n)^{d(n)\cdot m(n)}=\poly(n)$ (by the setting of $m(n)$).

-\item Lastly, we use the graphs constructed in Step~2 as connected components of an $n$-vertex graph, and obtain the desired graph. \EE Note that we have used $m(n) > (\log n)^{\e}\cdot d(n)$ and $d(n)\cdot m(n)\cdot \log m(n) = \Theta(\log n)$, which is possible if (and only if) $d(n) \leq (\log n)^{0.5-\Theta(\e)}$. \EPFS
+\item Lastly, we use the graphs constructed in Step~2 as connected components of an $n$-vertex graph, and obtain the desired graph. \EE Note that we have used $m(n) > (\log n)^{\e}\cdot d(n)$ and $d(n)\cdot m(n)\cdot \log(m(n)/d(n)) = \Theta(\log n)$, which is possible if (and only if) $d(n) \leq (\log n)^{0.5-\Theta(\e)}$. \EPFS

 \paragraph{Obtaining strongly connected graphs.} The graphs constructed in the proofs of Theorems~\ref{varying-degree:thm} and~\ref{small-degree:thm} consists of many small connected components; specifically, we obtain $n$-vertex graphs of maximum degree $d(n)$ with connected components of size $\max(O(d(n)),o(\log n))$ that are $\Omega(d(n))$-robustly self-ordered.
 We point out that the latter graphs can be transformed into ones with asymptotically maximal expansion (under any reasonable definition of this term), while preserving their maximal degree and robustness parameter (up to a constant factor).
 This is a consequence of the following general transformation (applied to a $\Omega(d(n))$-robustly self-ordered graph~$G$ of maximal degree $d(n)$ and a $d'(n)$-regular graph $G'$ of maximal expansion).